 Orthopedic care doesn’t have to be difficult and invasive thanks to state-of-the-art advances in diagnostics and treatment.
-At Garden State Pain Control in Edison, Clifton, Hazlet, and Jersey City, New Jersey, mi-eye® and Tenex Health TX™ can combine to deliver accurate diagnosis and powerful noninvasive pain relief.
+At Garden State Pain Control in Edison, Clifton, Hazlet, Paramus, and Jersey City, New Jersey, mi-eye® and Tenex Health TX™ can combine to deliver accurate diagnosis and powerful noninvasive pain relief.
 Book online through the online tool or call Garden State Pain Control for an appointment now.

 At Garden State Pain Control, our pain management physicians use a state-of-the-art device called mi-eye for diagnosis.
 The mi-eye is a handheld tool that includes a disposable optical needle along with a built-in camera.

 This portable arthroscope provides detailed and well-lighted visualization of injuries like damaged joints from the inside out.
 The mi-eye can fit through natural body openings or through a small surgical opening if needed.
 The mi-eye often replaces the need for an MRI.

 Sometimes, pain management physicians may use mi-eye in pain treatments as well.
 It has a lumen built-in, which means there’s a long, narrow channel through which they can administer medications when needed.

 Tenex is a treatment that your pain management doctor may recommend for pain related to tendon damage.
 Some of the most common examples of this are tendonitis and runners knee.

 During your Tenex treatment, your Garden State Pain Control physician views the damaged area on an ultrasound.
 They also use ultrasound guidance to extract the damaged or dead tissue that's causing you pain.
 When the severely damaged or dead tissue binds your tendon, it won't ever heal normally, so the Tenex procedure gives your body the ability to heal itself naturally.